 All workplaces require some degree of cleaning to maintain hygiene levels as well as for aesthetic reasons.

-Cleaning standards are a highly visible aspect of the way a business or a premises is run.
+Cleaning standards can visually represent the way a business or a premises is run.
 High standards are appealing to customers and buildings users and are associated with efficient, well run businesses.
 Conversely, poor standards will lead to dirty, unhealthy surroundings which are likely to attract complaints from staff and other users of buildings.
 In some premises, food serving businesses and health or social care premises for instance, high cleaning standards are vital for the prevention of disease and may be subject to inspection.

 This topic covers the main requirements and good practice of a cleaning operation.